 When I started looking for a suitable tent for my hiking adventures in Europe and New Zealand, I naively thought it wouldn’t be too hard to find one.
 A few months later, having finally bought one, I thought I’d offer my thought process in case it might help anyone else in a similar position.
-Also, just try and stop me talking about hiking gear.
+Also, my housemate no longer wants to talk about hiking gear.

 - Lightweight.
 Weight is always an issue with hiking kit, and too heavy a pack can quickly run down the chirpiest of hikers.
 I was hesitant to stray into the ultralightweight category as I believe this a process.
 I need to experiment to find out in which areas of kit I can accept the trade offs between weight and comfort.
-I also need the skills to be able to be safe with ultralightweight kit.
+I also need the skills to be able to be safe with ultralightweight kit, and I don’t feel like I’m there yet.
 But, I’m willing to pay a little more to get lighter materials.

 - UK weather capable.
 Many of the blogs with the loudest voices about hiking gear are American.
 And many of the experiences which their advice is based on comes from hiking the Appalachian Trail or Pacific Crest Trail.
 The weather a hiker is likely to encounter on these trails, whilst anything can and does happen, is typically more restrained than the variable weather we can get on this island, and in New Zealand.
 So whilst some very lightweight tent brands have a large fan base in the US such as MSR, Six Moon Designs, Big Agnes and Nemo, I was unsure of their suitability for harsher weather.
 Generally, weight savings is a trade off against robustness.

 - Doesn’t break the bank.
 I was willing to spend a decent amount on a solid tent that would last me some years.
 But unfortunately my adventure fund isn’t bottomless.
 A Laser Ultra 1 I would not be getting.